How Effective of a Retail Sales Operation Leader Are You?

 Insurance Enablement 101 for the Digital Age

 Insurance carriers today are presented with a problem.
 According to the latest data, 30% of agents leave within their first year.
 On the macro scale, experts are predicting an economic slowdown that will redound on insurance, resulting in lower demand, more regulation, and the need for innovation.
 That’s going to affect insurance sales in ways that are still uncertain.
+Today, focusing on technology for insurance sales enablement is crucial for agents to succeed in the modern era.

 Let’s go over the basics of how technology can enable agents, and thereby carriers, for growth in the headwinds of today’s economic and regulatory environment.

-Insurance Sales Enablement – a Primer
+Insurance Sales Enablement for 2024

 Streamlining Agent Onboarding